Bosmenier/myappsample/README.md

-# MyApp
+# git-playground
+Testing some git features.

+Somebody else added a new line!

-This is the line for my feature branch.
+This is a new line we have added.

-This is another line in the README from the feature branch.
+This is made in the feature branch.